-That’s when Ashley found Quin Rivers, a United Way-funded partner in New Kent, VA.
+That’s when Ashley found Thrive Virginia, then known as Quin Rivers, a United Way-funded partner in New Kent, VA.
 Ashley reached out in search of therapy services for her daughter, but she would soon learn they provided much more than that.

-“I learned about Quin Rivers in a brochure for domestic abuse survivors,” said Ashley.
+“I learned about Thrive Virginia in a brochure for domestic abuse survivors,” said Ashley.
 “But when I went in, they told me all about their Healthy Families program.”

-“Ashley is a strong, caring mom who wanted to get help for her family,” said Alva Cutler, Family Support Specialist/Family Resource Specialist at Quin Rivers.
+“Ashley is a strong, caring mom who wanted to get help for her family,” said Alva Cutler, Family Support Specialist/Family Resource Specialist at Thrive Virginia.

 The Healthy Families program provided support for Ashley’s entire family.
 Using the resources and referrals available to her through the Healthy Families program, Ashley was able to help her family become self-sufficient.